 Most daily Bible reading schedules have two problems.
 First, the daily readings are not balanced, with many readings taking three or four times longer than others to complete.
 Second, the daily readings offer little variety, with the New Testament being pushed to the very end of the year.
 The 52-Week, Balanced, Parallel Daily Bible Reading Plan offered here solves both problems.
 Click here to read more about it and download your own copy.

 Many of the lessons presented on this website include complete audio presentations of the class in which the lesson was originally presented.
 The lessons are in the MP3 format and may be played on any computer or portable MP3 player such as an iPod.
-At present there are over 200 such lessons, which (at 45 minutes per class) is over 150 hours of Bible classes!
-Classes with audio include Ezra & Esther, Isaiah, Revelation, Thought Provoking Questions, First Corinthians, Second Corinthians, the Lord's Church, Romans, First & Second Peter, and Ezekiel (partial).
+At present there are over 250 such lessons, which (at 45 minutes per class) is nearly 200 hours of Bible classes!
+Classes with audio include Ezra & Esther, Isaiah, Revelation, Daniel, Thought Provoking Questions, First Corinthians, Second Corinthians, the Lord's Church, Romans, First & Second Peter, and Ezekiel (partial).
 Many audio sermons are also available.

 Many of our recent lessons are now also available as video lessons.
 We have 25 video lessons on Isaiah, 12 video lessons on Ezra and Esther, 13 video lessons on Preparing to Teach the Bible, and 4 video lessons on Matthew.
 The video lessons on Matthew include: Introduction to Matthew, Judas Iscariot, The Cross of Christ, and The Resurrection of Christ.